segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/onecreation/index.md

 One Creation uses our stream Source component to send Segment event data.
 It uses a server-side (select from `track`, `identify`) method(s) to send data to Segment.
 These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.

 One Creation assigns a unique ID to each user.
-This ID is passed to Segment as theuserID.
+This ID is passed to Segment as the `userId`.
 The user's email address is included as a trait.

 ## Events